Zakaria1986/DatabaseOperations/intro_to_sql.md

 WHERE Name = “Company A”;
 ```

-One convention is that SQL keywords are capitalised, therefore for easy readability tables and fields are usually in lower case. **NOTE: SQL keywords are not case-sensitive, but database, table, and field names are.**
+One convention is that SQL keywords are capitalised, therefore for easy readability tables and fields are usually in lower case. **NOTE: SQL keywords are not case-sensitive, but database names, table names, and field names are.**

 ### SQL Tables